mchav/dataframe/docs/tutorial.md

 ## 5) User defined functions

-You can also use custom haskell functions to manipulate dataframe columns.
+You can also use custom Haskell functions to manipulate dataframe columns.
-Say you had the following Haskell function that takes in the petal length and bucketized it.
+Say you had the following Haskell function that takes in the petal length and bucketizes it.

 ![Screenshot of user defined functions](./_static/lift_custom_function.png)